55amin/diagnostics/README.md

 # Windows Diagnostics Toolkit
-A lightweight command-line utility that simplifies running some common Windows diagnostic commands and provides quick access to troubleshooting steps, even though they're common sense to be honest.
+A lightweight command-line utility that simplifies running some common Windows diagnostic commands and provides quick access to troubleshooting steps.

 # Features
 *Network Diagnostics*